Tulip-0333/docs/en-GB/api/appendix.md

 The API allows sorting elements.
 To do so, you will need to pass the parameter `sort`, with the value being the field being sorted, a comma and then asc/desc.
 By default everything is sorted desc.
 For instance, `sort=id,desc` will sort by `id` descendently, and also `sort=id` will.
 When there's a sorting section in an endpoint, the fields that can be sorted will be specified.

+## Play style

+Play style sometimes appears in the stats of an user.
+The bitwise enum for it can be found [Here](https://git.zxq.co/ripple/playstyle/src/master/playstyle.go#L11-L21).
+Must be read as explained in [Privileges](#privileges)